openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

 # File Management

-> **NOTE**<br/>
+> **NOTE**<br>
 > The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

-This module provides common file storage functions.
-It provides the following JavaScript I/O APIs, including:

-- Basic APIs for file management
-- Basic APIs for directory management
-- Statistical APIs for obtaining file information
-- Stream APIs for reading and writing files
+Provides file storage and management capabilities, including basic file management, file directory management, file information statistics, and stream read and write.

 ## Modules to Import